viamrobotics/docs/docs/data/view.md

 # SME: Alexa Greenberg
 ---

-After the data management service synchronizes the uploaded data in Viam, you can view it on the [**DATA** page in the Viam cloud](https://app.viam.com/data/view).
+After the data management service synchronizes the uploaded data in Viam, you can view it on the [**DATA** page in the Viam app](https://app.viam.com/data/view).

 ![Images, files, and sensors tabs](/data/tabs.png)

+The **DATA** page displays data from all resources you are an owner of within the {{< glossary_tooltip term_id="organization" text="organization" >}} you are currently authenticated to.
+This includes data from any locations shared with your organizations.
+For more information on who can do what with data, see [Permissions](/fleet/rbac/#permissions).

 The **DATA** page shows data about:

 - **Images**: PNG or JPEG files
+- **Point clouds**: collections of points in 3D space
-- **Files**: binary data like point cloud data
+- **Files**: binary data like .mov files
 - **Sensors**: tabular sensor counts (like gantry position)

 If you click on an image or a file, a **Details** panel appears on the right with capture metadata.